allora-rc/aws-blockchain-node-runners/lib/allora/README.md

 Allora Public Head Nodes publish the Allora chain requests (requests for inferences from consumers) to Allora worker nodes.
 When a worker node is initialized, it starts with an environment variable called BOOT_NODES, which helps handle the connection and communications between worker nodes and the head nodes.

 The worker node (docker container) will call the function that invokes custom logic that handles.
-The request-response is a bidirectional flow from the Allora chain to the head nodes to the worker node and the model server that reveals inferences.
+The request-response is a bidirectional flow from the Allora chain (inference requests from consumers) to the public head nodes to the worker node and finally to the model server that reveals inferences.

 ## Worker Node System Requirements